-One of the best things I did in Vietnam was going on a street food tour early in my trip.
+One of the best things I did in Vietnam was a street food tour early in my trip.
 It allowed me to quickly learn about authentic Vietnamese food to try to eat for the rest of my trip.

 Vietnam Trip Planner

-To make your travel planning easier, download the trip planning template below and use it as a starting point.
-The template has country-specific travel information as well as an itinerary, packing list and map with recommended places pinned.
+To make your travel planning easier, download the trip planner below and use it as a starting point.
+The planner has country-specific travel information, an itinerary, a packing list, and a map with key places pinned.

-The template is built on Notion, which is what I use for all my travel planning (I’m not paid to say this; I just like the tool).
+The trip planner is built on Notion, which I use for all my travel planning (I genuinely love this tool).
 If you don’t have Notion, creating an account is free.

-If you have any questions or thoughts, feel free to leave them in the comments below.
+If you have any questions or thoughts, feel free to leave a comment below.

 Vietnam Travel Guides

-- ✈️ Vietnam Travel Tips: 13 Practical Things To Know
+- 🇻🇳 Vietnam Travel Tips: 11 Practical Things To Know

-- 🇻🇳 7-10 Epic Days in Northern Vietnam: 3 Itineraries
+- ⛰️ 7-10 Epic Days in North Vietnam: 3 Itinerary Options

 - 🍜 Hanoi Travel Guide: 14 Great Things To Do, Eat and Maybe Skip

 - 💧 How to Deep Water Solo in Vietnam: What to Know + Tips